EaconTang/algorithm-in-python/README.md

-# LeetCode Solution in Python/C
+# Online-Judge Solution in Python/C